 ARRIVING AT AND DEPARTING FROM SANTORINI AIRPORT:

-There are also many taxis waiting for you at the airport and the Santorini local bus as well.
+Many taxis await you at the airport and on the local Santorini bus.

-A taxi from the Airport to Fira would cost you 25 euros and in general to all other directions shouldn’t charge you more than 40 euros (the furthest towns are Oia and Akrotiri).
+A taxi from the Airport to Fira would cost 25 euros, and in general, a taxi to all other directions shouldn’t cost more than 40 euros (the furthest towns are Oia and Akrotiri).
+The local bus to Fira (local buses are called KTEL in Greece) will cost 1.60 euros.

-Going to Santorini by ferry is the second option you have and it can be a very nice experience, if you are visitng the island for any more than 5 days and if it’s your first time in Greece.
+The second option is to go to Santorini by ferry, and it can be a very nice experience if you visit the island for more than five days and if it’s your first time in Greece.

 A few important things to know about the ferries from Athens to Santorini:

-- You have 2 ports to chose for your departure from Athens to Santorini: Piraeus port or Rafina port.
-Piraeus will always give you more ferries options on a daily basis but Rafina is closer to Athens Airport.
+- You have two ports to choose from for departure from Athens to Santorini: Piraeus port or Rafina port.
+Piraeus will always give you more ferry options daily, but Rafina is closer to the Athens Airport.

-- The slow ferry from Athens (Piraeus) to Santorini takes approx. 8 hours to arrive (Blue Star Ferries) – check timetables here
+- The slow ferry from Athens (Piraeus) to Santorini takes approximately.
+8 hours to arrive (Blue Star Ferries) – check timetables here

-- The quick ferry from Athens (Piraeus to Santorini) takes 5 hours to arrive (Seajets, Golen Star Ferries) – check timetables here
+- The quick ferry from Athens (Piraeus to Santorini) takes 5 hours to arrive (Seajets, Golden Star Ferries) – check timetables here

-- Slow Ferry ticket to Santorini costs ~20-30 euros (depending on the seat you chose)
+- The slow Ferry ticket to Santorini costs ~20-30 euros (depending on the seat you choose)

-- Fast Ferry ticket to Santorini costs ~70-80 euros (depending on the seat you chose)
+- A fast Ferry ticket to Santorini costs ~70-80 euros (depending on the seat you choose)

-Before deciding which ferry to take (and also to check timetables and prices for all ferries) you should head over to Direct Ferries and simply put your desirable dates.
+Before deciding which ferry to take (and checking timetables and prices for all ferries), you should head to Ferryhopper and enteryourdesired dates.

-You basically have the following options for ferry boats from Athens to Santorini:
+This is just an example of a ferry schedule!
+For the latest Ferry schedule, always check on Ferryhopper.
+You have the following options for ferry boats from Athens to Santorini:

 - From Piraeus port: BLUE STAR FERRIES (slow-8hrs),